Exhibition Application 2026 – WATER and FLOW

 Guidelines

-- Pieces need to be ready to hang (with hooks or wire on the back) or installed, and should be delivered to one of the four drop-off points by Tuesday, the 31st of March. {Please allow ample time if using the services of a framer.}
+• Pieces need to be ready to hang (with hooks or wire on the back) or installed, and should be delivered to one of the FIVE drop-off points by Tuesday, the 31st of March. {Please allow ample time if using the services of a framer.
+Also, please note that the drop-off point in Co Kildare has an earlier cut-off date.

 1) ARTWORK: The work must be original and predominantly made using feltmaking; all handmade felting techniques are accepted.
 Other textile techniques (as well as non-textile media) may be included, though handmade felting techniques must be the principal ones.

 There is an option to include a second photograph of the artwork – ideally, another angle or a close-up of the piece.
-Please also label the file with your name.
+Please also label the file with your name and the additional information of ‘closeup’ or ‘detail’

 Images are to be uploaded via the form below.
 (No hard copies or memory sticks).

-There is an excellent blog post by Ramona Farrelly, HERE, about photographing work with your iPhone, editing photos with free software, and renaming your files for exhibition applications.
+• Ramona Farrelly has written about photographing work with your iPhone, editing photos with free software, and renaming your files for exhibition applicationsHERE.

 4) ARTWORK DELIVERY: Provide your actual piece for the exhibition on or before Tuesday, the 31st of March, 2026.
-There will be 4 drop-off/mailing points in the following locations: Dublin North, Dublin South, Co Kildare, and Co Galway, which we will share via email at a later date.
+There will be 5 drop-off/mailing points in the following locations: Dublin North, Dublin South, Co Kildare, and Co Galway (in Creggan and Kinvara), which we will share via email at a later date.
+If dropping artwork in Co Kildare, it needs to be slightly earlier – Sunday, the 29th of March.

 You may mail your piece, but you are responsible for the return postage.
 Please include a self-addressed envelope with pre-paid postage.
 Note: From an earlier exhibition shipping experience, we do NOT recommend using UPS.